-Employee turnover is expensive, affects business performance and can become increasingly difficult to manage, says the Society for Human Resource Management (SHRM).
+Employee turnover is expensive, affects business performance and can become increasingly difficult to manage.
 Unfortunately, some companies are unaware of the true cost of employee turnover.
-They “may inadvertently plant the seeds” for losing top-performing employees or those with in-demand skills.

 This ignorance can lead to an expensive and long-lasting problem.
 A meta-analysis of more than 300,000 organizations and units found that “the relationship between total turnover rates and organizational performance is significant and negative,” according to the Journal of Applied Psychology.
 “Organizations must recognize that when turnover rates rise, their workforce and financial performance are at risk.
 They should search for strategies to mitigate and eliminate turnover, recognizing that lower turnover is always better.”

 Industry-specific stats can help companies gauge their turnover rate.
 The average employee turnover rate for all U.S. industries is 16.7 percent, according to CompData’s 2015 Benchmark Pro Survey.

 Cost of Employee Turnover

 Direct replacement costs can reach as high as 50 to 60 percent of an employee’s annual salary, and total costs associated with turnover range from 90 to 200 percent of annual salary, SHRM reports.
 A separate study from SHRM found that employers spend the equivalent of six to nine months of an employee’s salary to find and train a replacement.

 The total cost to replace an employee earning $8 per hour is $3,500, and this figure is “the lowest of 17 nationally respected organizations that calculated such costs,” Inc. reports.
 Estimates from multiple sources show the total cost of replacing employees at various levels.